The Masked Singer: Find Out Which Sex and the City Star and Disco Legend Got Sent Home - E! Online

 After the initial fan vote, The Maize was forced to unmask and was revealed to be Sex and the City star Mario Cantone.
 It wasn't all bad news, though, as Lloyd Webber said he was incredibly impressed with his voice and expressed desire to work together in the future.

-With The Maize eliminated, The Mermaid and Robogirl wer left to duke it out in the Battle Royale, with both contestants singing their own version of "Don't Cry For Me Argentina" from Evita.
+With The Maize eliminated, The Mermaid and Robogirl were left to duke it out in the Battle Royale, with both contestants singing their own version of "Don't Cry For Me Argentina" from Evita.

 After two rousing performances, Robogirl eked out a victory, leaving The Mermaid to be revealed as disco legend and "I Will Survive" singer Gloria Gaynor.